trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/expenses/Apply-Tax.md

 # Deep Dive

-If you have a receipt that has more than one tax rate (i.e. Complex Tax) on it, then there are two options for handling this in Ieatta!
+If you have a receipt that has more than one tax rate (i.e. Complex Tax) on it, then there are two options for handling this in Expensify!

 Many tax authorities do not require the reporting of tax amounts by rate and the easiest approach is to apply the highest rate on the receipt and then modify the tax amount to reflect the amount shown on the receipt if this is less.
 Please check with your local tax advisor if this approach will be allowed.